livejs/frankenjs-2017/script.md

 I use Meyda, an audio processing library.

-Meyda can return far more advanced audio analysis (*LIST OF MEYDA'S FEATURES*) and the two which are most useful to me are:
+Meyda can return far more advanced audio analysis and the two which are most useful to me are:

 * (**change**) ZCR, the Zero Cross Rate
 * (**change**) RMS, Root Mean Squared